DHP-stottepakke/pages/pages/dmp_knowledge_base/5_sharing_preservation.md

 - Will the data be safely stored in trusted repositories for long term preservation and curation? (see also section 3_storage_backup)

 #### [FAIRsFAIR FAIR-Aware Additional Guidance](https://doi.org/10.5281/zenodo.6088215) [![License: CC BY 4.0](https://img.shields.io/badge/License-CC_BY_4.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)

-##### Guidance for Researchers
-With respect to data destruction:
-Figure out early on by conferring with research data management and ethics specialists if (parts of) your data need to be destroyed (e.g., after a certain amount of time).
+- With respect to data destruction: Figure out early on by conferring with research data management and ethics specialists if (parts of) your data need to be destroyed (e.g., after a certain amount of time).
 If this is the case, include general statements about data destruction in the consent forms you use during your study.
 Make sure that the repository you deposit your data in can handle such destruction and will continue to maintain your metadata afterwards.

-For guidance on trustworthy repositories, see 6a.
+- For guidance on trustworthy repositories, see 6a.

-##### Sufficiently adressed
-- Provides details of what data collected or created in the project will be preserved in the long term and clearly indicates for how long.
-This should be in alignment with funder, institutional, or national policies and/or legislation, or community standards.
-- Provides details of which (versions of) data and accompanying documentation will be retained or destroyed, and explains the rationale (for example contractual, legal requirements, or regulatory purposes).
-- Provides details of how the selection is made, and what possible interest there would be for re-use (or not).
-- Provides details on how the data, accompanying documentation, and any other required technology such as copies of software in specific versions will be archived in the long term.
-- Explains how data will be managed in a sustainable way beyond the lifetime of the grant.
-- Provides the name of the archive or trustworthy repository – or the way to curate and preserve data – that will be used to make data available for re-use.

 ---
 <!--additional explanations - only keywords-->
 ### Explanations for users
 - Preservation selection best practice.
 - Selecting a trusted repository.
+- Why is it important that metadata are preserved even if data is deleted
 - Comment Svein: At the planning stage, criteria for selection is relevant - but it might be too early to concretize what will be selected for preservation?
 Tuuli guides: "Decisions about preserving data should begin during the data management planning stage, and should take into account e.g. institutional guidance and requirements"